Ing. Kateřina Šebková, Ph.D., M.A.

 The activities of the National Centre cover the following key areas:

 Moreover, experience gained in the Czech Republic over time is also useful for other countries.
 Therefore, a sister body was established in 2007 and formally endorsed by the global community in 2009.
-More information is available in relevant parts of the website of the Stockholm Convention Regional Centre for Capacity Building and the Transfer of Technology in the Czech Republic.

 Should you have any questions, please contact: